 Offer help to the bereaved

-Your letter should also include your offer to help and comfort them through the hard time they are experiencing.
+Your letter should also include your offer to help and comfort them through the hard times they are experiencing.
 You should not use the general statement, “Please let me know if you need anything.”
 Try to be more specific about the kind of help you are offering the bereaved.

 I am here if you need any help with organizing the wake.
 In addition, I can help with the guests or any other funeral preparations.